tommwa/sc2barcodewho/README.md

 This is a good default setting, but then you have to remember to change it back when adding replay packs or other older replays.
 This setting if found in the src/config/config.yaml file under "options" -> "LOAD_OLD_REPLAYS" which is set to True or False.
+- Since the tool does not know who is using it, it will have to classify both players in a replay including yourself.
+But you can tell it to stop classifying yourself by entering your own toon into config.yaml in options -> TOONS_TO_IGNORE.
+You can find your own toon by running the program and pressing the "Find Toons" button and selecting a replay that you are in.
+You can then write this manually in the src/config/config.yaml file.
+Note that you have a different toon for each account and server.

 ### Known issues